...

 title = {PoseBERT: A Generic Transformer Module for Temporal 3D Human Modeling},

-booktitle = {IEEE transactions on pattern analysis and machine intelligence},
+journal = {IEEE transactions on pattern analysis and machine intelligence},

 year = {2022},